nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 3a.
 KonTActs detects an error in the entered data.

   - 3a1.
-KonTActs requests for the correct data.
+KonTActs displays error message.
   - 3a2.
 User enters new data.
   - Steps 3a1-3a2 are repeated until the data entered are correct.

-    Use case resumes from step 3.
+    Use case resumes from step 4.

     <br>